mahyaret/mahyaret.github.io/p/resume.md

 **Location**: London, Ontario, Canada
 **Supervisor**: Dr. M.R.
 Kermani
 **Thesis Title:** Robotic Manipulation of Environmentally Constrained Objects Using Underactuated Hands
-- Established a track record of research excellence on Robotics with publications in top conferences and journals such as, TMECH, and IROS.
+- Established a track record of research excellence on Robotics with publications in top conferences and journals such as TMECH, and IROS.
 - Invented an underactuated mechanism for accurate Proprioceptive Tactile Sensing.
 - Designed an algorithm for Robotic Grasp Planning, fabricated for Agricultural Robotics, using a rapid method for friction estimation.
 - Implemented computer vision for Robotic Grasp Planning using point cloud obtained by Stereo Camera, and MATLAB.